-"Contracting Officer Warrant Board (COWB)" means a group of senior-level acquisition professionals within a contracting activity who receive, evaluate, and process warrant requests for selection of contracting officers at the basic, simplified, intermediate, and senior levels.
+"Contracting Officer Warrant Board (COWB)" means a group of senior-level acquisition employees within a contracting activity who receive, evaluate, and process requests for selection and nomination of contracting officers at the basic, simplified, intermediate, and senior levels.

-"Contracting Officer Warrant Program (COWP)" means the standardized process which establishes the criteria for qualifying, appointing and terminating warrants of GSA contracting officers based on an organization's needs for contracting authority.
+"Contracting Officer Warrant Program (COWP)" establishes the criteria for the appointment and termination of GSA contracting officers.
+This ensures that GSA follows a standardized process for qualifying and appointing individuals as contracting officers based on the organization's needs for contracting authority.